Jadamso/STrollR/README.md

 # STrollR

 A computationally efficient way to calculate covariance matrices that are corrected for spatial and temporal correlation using a method I call *rolling*.
-The figure to the right is a visual representation of one such process \{ VonNeumann(1, rho=.3), AR(1, rho=.8) \}.
 The calculations are not only fast, but transparent, and eventually helping to correct bugs in the original stata version [ols_spatial_HAC.do](http://www.globalpolicy.science/code/) as well as the [R version](http://www.trfetzer.com/using-r-to-estimate-spatial-hac-errors-per-conley/)

 Huge spatiotemporal covariance matrices can be efficiently calculated by using sparse matrix approaches with spam and spam64, spcifically spam::rdist.
 The correction is applied in a post-estimation style and some functions have been extended to take advantage of parallel processing.
 Some of the math is layed out in the appendix to the third chapter of my [dissertation](https://sites.google.com/a/g.clemson.edu/ja-resources/research/Adamson2017_Thesis.pdf?attredirects=0).